scipy/scipy/doc/source/toolchain.rst

 ^^^^^^^^^

-Building SciPy requires compilers for C, C++, Fortran, as well as the python transpilers Cython and Pythran (the latter is an optional dependency since version 1.7.0).
+Building SciPy requires compilers for C, C++, Fortran, as well as the python transpilers Cython and Pythran (the latter is an opt-out dependency as of version 1.7.0).

-To maintain compatibility with a large number of platforms & setups, SciPy keeps compatibility with old compilers, where using the official wheels (or other distribution channels like Anaconda or conda-forge) is not possible.
+To maintain compatibility with a large number of platforms & setups, especially where using the official wheels (or other distribution channels like Anaconda or conda-forge) is not possible, SciPy keeps compatibility with old compilers.

 Official Builds
 ~~~~~~~~~~~~~~~